About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Birmingham, 1978-1980.
 At Ford, Peter became manager of salaried employee benefits and foreign service administration at Ford's headquarters in Dearborn.
 His office was on the fourth floor of the "Glass House," eight floors below Henry Ford II and Lee Iacocca.
 (In July 1978, Henry Ford II fired Lee Iacocca.)

-Peter and Marilyn bought an existing house at 2720 Bradway, Birmingham, Michigan.
-This was in the Bloomfield Village section of Bloomfield Township, Michigan.
+Peter and Marilyn bought an existing house at 2720 Bradway Boulevard, Bloomfield Village, Bloomfield Township, Michigan.
 It cost $175,000.
 They sold their house in Darien for $139,000.

 2720 Bradway Boulevard, October 1980